Key Takeaways

 7. Your work requires minimal corrections or revisions

-This sign shows that you pay attention to details and consistently produce high-quality output.
+This sign indicates that you pay attention to detail and consistently deliver high-quality work.

-You show value when you save time and resources for your team, department, and organization.
+You demonstrate value by saving time and resources for your team, department, and organization.

 Consistently producing good work builds trust in your abilities.
 This shows that you are good at your job.